Robust quantum metrology with explicit symmetric states: Introduction

 Quantum states that comprise quantum error correcting codes are known to be highly entangled, and intuitively, one expects that it is their underlying entanglement that imparts some of their error correction capabilities.
-In this paper, we are driven by the intuition that quantum states that are good for quantum error correction ought to be also good for robust quantum metrology.
-We emphasize that in general, this intuition is false, because while random quantum codes are almost surely good quantum error correction codes \cite{ABKL00,FeM04,MaY08,JiX11,ouyang2014concatenated}, random quantum states are almost surely useless for robust quantum metrology \cite{PRX-random-states}.
-We nonetheless find that there are families of quantum states that lie within the codespace of certain permutation-invariant codes that are useful for robust metrology.
-Permutation-invariant quantum codes are quantum codes that lie entirely within the symmetric space \cite{Rus00,PoR04,ouyang2014permutation,ouyang2015permutation,OUYANG201743,ouyang2018permutation}, and are invariant under any permutation of their underlying particles.
-Research in permutation-invariant codes has not solely been just of theoretical interest, as such codes can be prepared using superconducting charge qubits \cite{init-picode-2019-PRA}.
-In this paper, given the compelling theoretical properties of permutation-invariant codes along with the ability in their state preparation, we study the performance of quantum states that arise from some of these symmetric quantum codes in Ref.~\cite{ouyang2014permutation} for use in quantum metrology.
+While one might expect that quantum states that are good for quantum error correction ought to be also good for robust quantum metrology, this intuition is false, because while random quantum codes are almost surely good quantum error correction codes \cite{ABKL00,FeM04,MaY08,JiX11,ouyang2014concatenated}, random quantum states are almost surely useless for robust quantum metrology \cite{PRX-random-states}.

+In this paper, we study the performance of quantum states that arise from some of these symmetric quantum codes in Ref.~\cite{ouyang2014permutation} for use in quantum metrology.
+Permutation-invariant quantum codes are quantum codes that lie entirely within the symmetric space \cite{Rus00,PoR04,ouyang2014permutation,ouyang2015permutation,OUYANG201743,ouyang2019permutation}, and are invariant under any permutation of their underlying particles.
+Research in permutation-invariant codes has not solely been just of theoretical interest, as the preparation of such codes in physically realistic scenarios has been studied \cite{init-picode-2019-PRA}, and have also been considered to use for quantum storage \cite{ouyang-memories}.

 Our first result for robust metrology, addresses the scenario of erasure errors.
 Here, we provide analytical lower bounds of the \textsc{QFI} for explicitly chosen symmetric probe states.
-Our result is reminiscent of the possibility to make quantum metrology robust using symmetric states \cite{PRX-random-states}.
-Here, we demonstrate how explicit probe states can be advantageous to use for robust metrology.
-We also provide asymptotic lower bounds for the \textsc{QFI} when only 1 and 2 erasures occur.
-Bounds for larger number of erasures can be calculated using the techniques we exposit.
-By choosing the parameters of the symmetric probe state carefully, the \textsc{QFI} approaches the Heisenberg scaling up to a constant factor.
+Asymptotically. we show that the \textsc{QFI} can attain the Heisenberg scaling with a single or two erasures.